-In the jurisdictions where the Company operates, specific statutory and regulatory requirements impose standards which must be met throughout the exploration, development and operational stages of a mining property with regard to air quality, water quality, fisheries and wildlife protection, solid and hazardous waste management and disposal, noise, land use and reclamation.
+In the jurisdictions where the Company operates, specific statutory and regulatory requirements impose standards which must be met throughout the exploration, development and operational stages of a mining property with regard to air quality, water quality, fisheries and wildlife protection, solid and hazardous waste management and disposal, mine waste management, noise, land use and reclamation.
 Changes in any applicable governmental regulations to which the Company is subject may adversely affect its operations.
 Failure to comply with any condition set out in any required permit or with applicable regulatory requirements may result in the Company being unable to continue to carry out its activities.
 The impact of these requirements cannot accurately be predicted.

-The financial and operational effects of environmental protection requirements on the Company's capital expenditures, earnings and competitive position have not been significant in the year ended December 31, 2015, and are not expected to become significant i) in Canada until and unless the Company discovers a potentially economic deposit on one of its exploration properties; and ii) in Mexico, until the closure of existing mining operations and the Company undertakes reclamation activities on its properties.
-Details and quantification of the Company's reclamation and closure costs are discussed in the Company's audited consolidated financial statements and MD&A for the year ended December 31, 2015, available on SEDAR at www.sedar.com, as well as in the section entitled "Risk Factors" below.
+The financial and operational effects of environmental protection requirements on the Company's capital expenditures, earnings and competitive position have not been significant in the year ended December 31, 2016, and are not expected to become significant until the closure of existing mining operations and the Company undertakes reclamation activities on its properties.
+Details and quantification of the Company's reclamation and closure costs are discussed in the Company's audited consolidated financial statements and MD&A for the year ended December 31, 2016, available on SEDAR at www.sedar.com and in the section entitled "Risk Factors" below.